 The festival is a rural carnival that takes place on the Mela grounds of Shantiniketan in Bolpur, Birbhum District.
 Thus, the festival is also called Bolpur Poush Mela.
 The event is held every year in the month of December which is considered to be Poush Month according to the Bengali Calendar.

 Earlier, the festival used to be held for three days until 2017, then, it was extended to six days.
-But, this year again, Poush Mela 2021 is scheduled to take place for three days.
+But, this year again, Poush Mela 2022 is scheduled to take place for three days.
 The Poush mela will be organised from 24th December 2022 to 26th December in 2022

 The do also demonstrates the true culture and spirit of Bengal through its vivacious energy and enthusiastic participants.
 There is a lot of excitement among everyone who is either participating or has just come to witness the vibes of the celebration.

 The students from universities, the locals and the artists come together to perform different cultural dance forms that keep people hooked on the Mela.
 Each day of the fair has something different to offer along with, of course, the lip-smacking food and delicacies of Bengal.

 The small town of Shantiniketan was established by the great religious reformer and Hindu philosopher, Maharshi Devendranath Tagore and was scaled up by Rabindranath Tagore, Maharshi’s son and a Nobel Prize winner.

 It is the same place that is known as the hub of the idea of one God or monotheism in the Hindu culture and it is here only that it was researched as well as preached.

 Its founder, Devendranath Tagore was not just an active participant of the Bengali Renaissance Movement but he was also the originator of the Brahmo Samaj.